The Commission’s proposals

 Better targeting for a fairer deal

-- a minimum of 2% of direct support payments allocated to each EU country will be set aside for young farmers, complemented by financial support under rural development and measures facilitating access to land and land transfers
+- a minimum of 2% of direct support payments allocated to each EU country set aside for young farmers, complemented by financial support under rural development and measures facilitating access to land and land transfers;

 Farmers play a key role in tackling climate change, protecting the environment and preserving landscapes and biodiversity.
-In its proposal, the European Commission sets high ambitions on environmental and climate change.
-Mandatory requirements include
+The European Commission aims to facilitate the role of farmers by ensuring that the CAP will:

-- obligatory nutrient management tool to improve water quality, reduce ammonia and nitrous oxide levels
+- an obligatory nutrient management tool, designed to help farmers improve water quality and reduce ammonia and nitrous oxide levels on their farms;

 Farmers at the heart of Europe's society

 Farmers are at the heart of Europe’s rural communities, providing vital public goods.
-The future CAP proposes to boost the development of rural areas by
+The future CAP proposes to develop, support and invest in our rural communities, by:

-- helping new generations of farmers to join the profession, though mentoring of young farmers by more experienced ones, improving knowledge transfer from one generation to the next or developing succession plans
+- helping new generations of farmers to join the profession, through encouraging knowledge transfer from one generation to the next and improving access to land for young farmers;

 A new way of working

-The European Commission proposes a more flexible system, simplifying and modernising the way the CAP works.
-The policy will shift the emphasis from compliance and rules towards results and performance.
+The European Commission proposes to simplify and modernise how the CAP works, shifting the emphasis from rules and compliance towards results and performance.

 Knowledge and innovation are essential for a smart, resilient and sustainable agricultural sector.
 The CAP of the future will both encourage increased investment in research and innovation and enable farmers and rural communities to benefit from it.

-A specific budget of €10 billion from the Horizon Europe programme will be set aside for research and innovation in food, agriculture, rural development and the bioeconomy.
-The agricultural European Innovation Partnership (EIP-AGRI) will continue to pool funding sources from Horizon Europe and rural development to foster competitive and sustainable farming and forestry.
+The European Commission has proposed to set aside €10 billion from the Horizon Europe programme for research and innovation in food, agriculture, rural development and the bioeconomy.
+The agricultural European innovation partnership (EIP-AGRI) will continue to pool funding sources from Horizon Europe and rural development to foster competitive and sustainable farming and forestry.